-Consumers trust us to provide them and their families with products that are safe and of high quality.
+Consumers trust us to provide them and their families with safe and high-quality products.
 All of our products are designed and manufactured to be safe for their intended use.

 Safety comes first

 Unilever’s long-established Safety & Environmental Assurance Centre (SEAC) works with teams across the company to assess the safety and environmental sustainability of our products, and the processes used to manufacture them.
 As part of our Responsible Innovation approach, we design safety and sustainability into our products and manufacturing processes using the best science available.
-See Consumer safety for more.
+See Safety and Environmental Science for more.

-We monitor and track consumer and customer feedback and act swiftly to address potential product quality or safety issues.
-Sometimes mistakes can be made at our manufacturing sites or at our suppliers that potentially impact product safety or quality.
+We monitor and track consumer and customer feedback to proactively address potential product quality or safety issues.
+Sometimes mistakes can be made in the end to end value chain that potentially impact product safety or product quality.
 A product might, for example, have a quality defect or a contamination of the raw materials or a mislabeling of ingredients.
 If this happens, protecting consumers' safety is our number one priority and when it is necessary, we will recall such products from the marketplace.

 We track the number of product incidents we have globally.
-Unilever classifies them into those that could potentially impact consumers’ safety (A class) and incidents that could potentially seriously impact product quality (B class).
-Wherever and whenever these shortcomings occur we investigate them fully, identify the root cause and capture them within a ‘lessons learned’ document which is then deployed throughout the supply chain in order to prevent a recurrence.
+Unilever classifies them into those that could potentially impact consumers’ safety and incidents that could potentially seriously impact product quality.
+Wherever and whenever these shortcomings occur we investigate them fully, identify the root cause and capture them within a ‘lessons learned’ document which is then deployed throughout the end to end value chain order to prevent a recurrence.